 Mayonnaise, salad cream and salad dressings

-- Using less mayonnaise in sandwiches is another way to reduce the amount of fat and saturated fat the sandwich contains and also saves you money
+- Use less mayonnaise in sandwiches - this is another way to reduce the amount of fat and saturated fat the sandwich contains and saves you money

-- Swap to lower fat and salt mayonnaise or salad cream/dressing or use low-fat plain yoghurt (most are similar in price and taste)
+- Swap to lower fat and salt mayonnaise or salad cream/dressing or use low-fat plain yogurt (most are similar in price and taste)

 - If you do not want to use a lower fat mayonnaise, try picking a standard mayonnaise with lower fat, saturated fat and salt levels – often these are from the ‘basic’ or ‘value’ ranges so may also save you money while satisfying your customers